CristopherNim/WGU-D206/D213/D213_Task_2.md

 # **Part V:  Summary and Recommendations**

-### F.
+### F.  FUNCTIONALITY

+### G.
 Based on the model we have created, we can see if comments coming in are positive or negative.
 We can categorize future comments with a confidence of 80%.

-### G.
-I recommend that we obtain more records before using the model in the real world.
-The lack of rows will make the model inaccurate in the real world.
+This will give the company leaders an idea on how each product is doing.
+My recommendation is that we can use this model to see if the comments are positive or negative for existing or new product lunches.

 # **Part VI: Reporting**